Royal profiles give up little-known nuggets

 Duchess of Gloucester 612 words

-Duke of Edinburgh 607 words
+Duke of Edinburgh (Prince Philip) 607 words

 Princess Charlotte 605 words